For FAQs related to protesting, your rights and the law, please see our guides.

 Where does the name Green and Black Cross come from?

-‘Green’ reflects the fact that much of the experience, skills and infrastructure in the contemporary autonomous/activist scene in the UK has come from the ecological direct action movement.
+‘Green’ reflects the fact that much of the experience, skills and infrastructure in our movement has come from the ecological direct action movement.
 The rest of the name is a nod to the Anarchist Black Cross, a movement of mutual-aid projects providing practical assistance to anarchists facing repression.

 When and how did you start?